dmnks/rpm/tests/README.md

     make reset

+## Understanding the tests

-## Optimizations
+### Optimizations

 Since the test-suite consists of several hundreds of tests and is meant to be executed repeatedly during development, it's optimized for speed.

-Each test gets a *snapshot* of the [shared](#Tests) OS filesystem tree using [OverlayFS](https://docs.kernel.org/filesystems/overlayfs.html) and runs `rpm(8)` (or one of the included binaries) in a [Bubblewrap](https://github.com/containers/bubblewrap/) container with that snapshot as the root directory.
+Each test gets a *snapshot* of the [shared](#Tests) OS filesystem tree using [OverlayFS](https://docs.kernel.org/filesystems/overlayfs.html) and runs `rpm(8)` (or one of the included binaries) in a [Bubblewrap](https://github.com/containers/bubblewrap/) container with that snapshot mounted as the root directory.
 There are two kinds of snapshots:

 1. **Immutable** - This is a read-only snapshot created (and destroyed) once per test-suite run and is shared among all the tests that don't need write